 A Month of Big Sundays will be held during May 2017.

 So why do you call it A Month of Big Sundays (formerly Big Sunday Weekend)?

-Big Sunday expanded from a one-day annual event to a weekend-long extravaganza held on Friday, Saturday and Sunday.
-In 2016, this event will once again expand to A Month of Big Sundays with community service projects taking place during the entire month of May.
+Initially, Big Sunday expanded from a one-day annual event to a weekend-long extravaganza held on Friday, Saturday and Sunday.
+In 2016, the event was expanded to A Month of Big Sundays with community service projects taking place during the entire month of May.